-- A Residential Minor Use Permit is granted by the Community Development Department for activity on property used for a single-family residence. - A Nonresidential Minor Use Permit is granted by the Community Development Department when one of the following activities are proposed: - Minor fills of 300 cubic yards or less and not exceeding 10,000 square feet; - The installation of a single water outfall; or - Watercourse crossings by utilities, pipelines, cables and sewer lines. - A Non-Minor Use Permit is generally granted by the Planning Commission for any activities other than those outlined above.
+- □ A Residential Minor Use Permit is granted by the Community Development Department for activity on property used for a single-family residence. - A Nonresidential Minor Use Permit is granted by the Community Development Department when one of the following activities are proposed: - □ Minor fills of 300 cubic yards or less and not exceeding 10,000 square feet; - The installation of a single water outfall; or - □ Watercourse crossings by utilities, pipelines, cables and sewer lines. - A Non-Minor Use Permit is generally granted by the Planning Commission for any activities other than those outlined above.

-When an activity results in the impairment or destruction of a wetland two acres or greater or 0.25 acres or greater that is determined to be essential or contiguous to a lake, pond, river or stream mitigation is required.
+When an activity results in the impairment or destruction of any wetland area 2 acres or greater, an essential wetland area 0.25 acres or greater or a wetland area contiguous to a lake, pond, river or stream, mitigation is required.
 Refer to Section 12-176 of the City Code for additional information on wetland mitigation.

-WHAT NEEDS TO BE SUBMITTED TO BEGIN THE FORMAL WETLAND USE PERMIT REVIEW PROCESS FOR PROJECTS REQUIRING SITE PLAN APPROVAL?
+WHAT NEEDS TO BE SUBMITTED TO BEGIN THE FORMAL WETLAND USE PERMIT REVIEW PROCESS FOR PROJECTS REQUIRING SITE PLAN APRPOVAL?

-- A completed Application for Site Plan and Land Use Approval (found in Attachment A and at www.cityofnovi.org) - A completed Wetlands Affidavit (found in Attachment A and at www.cityofnovi.org)

-Ten sets of signed and sealed size 24" x 36" folded plans included as part of the Preliminary Site Plan submittal package including a topographic map and delineating the wetlands and natural features buffer and identifying any proposed impacts and mitigation.
-Refer to Section 12-176 of the City Code for mitigation plan requirements.
+- A completed Application for Site Plan and Land Use Approval (found in Attachment A and at cityofnovi.org) listing the exact acreage of wetlands on site - As part of the Preliminary Site Plan set submittal described in Chapter 1, a topographic map delineating the wetlands and natural features buffer and identifying all proposed temporary and permanent impacts and mitigation if required.
+Refer to Section 12-176 of the City Code for mitigation plan requirements. - Fees will be calculated as part of the Preliminary Site Plan review submittal.
+An invoice will be forwarded to the applicant by City staff and fees must be paid before reviews will be issued.

-The boundary lines of any watercourses or wetlands on property should be clearly flagged or staked and such flagging or staking shall remain in place throughout the conduct of permit activity.
+The boundary lines of any watercourses or wetlands on property should be clearly flagged or staked and such flagging or staking shall remain in place throughout the duration of permit activity.